raganwald/raganwald.github.com/_posts/2019-01-26-reduce-reuse-recycle.md

   }
 }
 ```
-Now that we've covered the basics, let's step back for a moment.
+This covers the basics, but let's step back for a moment.
 In pure functional programming, data is [immutable].
 This makes it much easier for humans and machines to reason about programs.
 We never have a pesky problem like passing an array to a `sum` function and having `sum` modify the array out from under us.

 [immutable]: https://en.wikipedia.org/wiki/Immutable_object